guacsec/guac/.github/ISSUE_TEMPLATE/bug_report_ingestion.md

 **GUAC version**
 Are you using a released version of GUAC or one build from a commit in the repository?

+**Ingested document(s)**

+Can you share the documents that are used to reproduce the ingestion errors or showcase the data quality issues.

 **Additional context**
 Add any other context about the problem here.